Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ## Pros and Cons

-At the end of the article it might seem that choice is clear, however, when we dig into details we find many limitations.
+At the end of the article it might seem that choice is clear, however, after digging into details many limitations and downsides are found.

 ### Trait mixin

 Pros:
 **\+** Saves specific type after wrapping. `new ItemDaoImpl(...) extends LoggedItemDao` has type `ItemDaoImpl with LoggedItemDao`.
-So you are able to use any methods from `ItemDaoImpl`.
+So it is possible to use any methods from `ItemDaoImpl`.
 **\+** Only those methods that are to be wrapped need to be present in wrappers.
 If you have a trait with 10 methods but want to add logging to one of them then only one abstract override of the method needs to be written in a mixin.
 **\+** Doesn't require any libraries to use.
 **\+** Well explained in scala books.